youzer-name/node-red-contrib-tessie-api/README.md

 ### Inputs

-You can use the node input to stop and start the process, or to set the top-level MQTT topic.
+You can use the node input to stop and start the process or check the 'Auto-start on deploy' option
 - `msg.payload = "start"` — Starts streaming and periodic refresh
 - `msg.payload = "stop"` — Stops all activity